AgentSmithyAI/agentsmithy-agent/docs/checkpoints-and-transactions.md

    - Files that cannot be written during restore (e.g., in use by running process) are skipped
    - Restore logs which files were skipped
    - Most files will be restored successfully

+5. **RAG indexing scope**
+   - Only files explicitly read by the AI are indexed
+   - RAG is not a complete project index
+   - Reindexing on restore only updates files that were previously indexed

 ## Debugging